Kenji Tomiki (1900-1979) was a Japanese Aikido and judo teacher and founded Aikido Shodokan, which is often referred to as Tomiki Aikido.

 After graduation he became ill and took three and a half years to recover.

-In 1925, the year he joined Morihei Ueshiba, he obtained 5th dan in judo.
+In 1925, the year he joined Morihei Ueshiba, he had obtained 5th dan in judo.
 He was fascinated by Ueshiba's techniques and joined his classes.

 He had begun his lifelong aikido training.
 In 1929, Kenji Tomiki represented Miyagi Prefecture in the first judo tournament held in front of the Emperor - this tournament became the All Japan Tournament the following year.